-Upon admission, we invest the full amount then work with the founders closely on their idea for 3 months.
+We invest the full amount upon admission.
+We then work with the founders closely on their idea for 3 months during the cohort.
 After 3 months, they present to a select group of investors with the goal of raising a larger round of investment.About our program

 This is the least important thing we do.
 We think of our investment as a show of commitment and to align incentives.
 There is no program fee.
 Note: We have made exceptions in the past but they are exceedingly rare.